amlight/int_collector/README.md

     $ sudo python InDBClient.py veth_1 # For InfluxDB
  ```

+> If cannot install `cython` or has cython compiler error with InDBClient, go back to generic mode with `--non_perf` option.
+>
 > Run the collector with `-h` option for more help.
 If there are any missing libraries, install them using `pip`.
 >
 > INT Telemetry reports in pcap file can be created using `benchmark/INTReport.py`.